yume-chan/ya-webadb/libraries/adb/README.md

 ### sync

-Sync protocol is a sub-protocol of the server-daemon protocol, to interact with the device filesystem.
+Sync protocol is a sub-protocol of the server-daemon protocol, it allows interacting with the device's filesystem.

 ```ts
 public async sync(): Promise<AdbSync>;